sourcecrypto/sourcecrypto.github.io/_pages/index.md

 @MaciekLaskus suggested:
 >this is very interesting, but I think you're making a fundamental mistake with tagging this by topics
 >
->what's really missing is tagging all of these resources by authors, co-authors, references/citations
+>what's really missing is tagging all of these resources by authors, co-authors, references/citations once this is done, topical tags can be derived algorithmically
->
-> Maciek (April NYC & SF; May LA) once this is done, topical tags can be derived algorithmically
 * [Enabling Author-Centric Ranking of Web Content](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.397.8960&rep=rep1&type=pdf)

 <a href="https://github.com/infominer33/SourceCrypto">View on GitHub</a>